-What's the Difference Between 10K, 14K, 18K, & 24K Gold?
+The Difference Between 10K, 14K, 18K, & 24K Gold?

 Choosing the gold karat weight in your fine jewelry can be confusing.
 The different numbers of karat refer to the levels of pure gold that are included in the mix.

 Like silver and platinum, gold is considered precious not only because of its beauty, but because it is durable yet malleable, and because it is relatively unaffected by the elements and can stand the test of time.

 All The Colors Of Gold

-This allows you to select the diamond engagement ring or other long-lasting piece of jewelry in a color that suits your personality and style.
+This allows you to select the big diamond engagement ring or other long-lasting piece of jewelry in a color that suits your personality and style.

 Yellow Gold = pure gold + silver + copper (classic choice for many types of jewelry)*